tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

   [`from`](/operators/sources/from) [`kafka`](/connectors/kafka), and the rest
   of the pipeline stays the same.

+- TQL's `#schema` is an expression that is responsible for filtering the data sources.
+This is because all TQL pipelines are *multi-schema*, i.e., they can process more than a single type of data.
+The ability to specify a regular expression makes for a powerful way to select the desired input.

 - SPL's [`chart X by Y, Z`][chart] (or equivalently `chart X over Y by Z`) performs an implicit [pivot-wider](https://epirhandbook.com/en/pivoting-data.html) operation on